-The water-soluble vitamins (folic acid, thiamin, biotin, riboflavin, pyridoxine, niacin, ascorbic acid) are essential micro-nutrients for normal cellular functions,growth and development.
-They are involved in a variety of critical metabolic reactions, and thus, their deficiency leads to serious clinical abnormalities.
-Humans and other mammals cannot synthesize these micro-nutrients, and thus, must obtain them from exogenous sources via absorption in the intestine.
-In addition, the human body has a limited capacity to store these micro-nutrients, and thus, rely heavily on efficient absorption in the intestine, and on efficient salvaging (reabsorption) in the kidney.
-Thus, the intestine and the kidney play central role s in maintaining and regulating normal body homeostasis of these vitamins.
-Because of that, and since variety of conditions are known to affect intestinal and renal transport of these micro-nutrients (e.g., genetic defects, certain disease conditions, alcohol, drug-interactions, etc.), studies that are aimed at understanding the cellular/molecular aspects of the intestinal and renal transport processes of these vitamins are of significant importance.
+The water-soluble vitamins [thiamin (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9) , ascorbate] are essential micro-nutrients for normal cellular functions, growth and development.
+They are involved in a variety of critical metabolic reactions, and thus, their deficiency/suboptimal levels leads to a variety of clinical abnormalities.
+Humans (other mammals) cannot synthesize these micro-nutrients endogenously, and thus, must obtain them from exogenous sources (diet and gut microbiota) via intestinal/colonic absorption.
+In addition, the human body has a limited capacity to store these micro-nutrients, and thus, rely heavily on their efficient absorption.
+Thus, the intestinal tract plays central role in maintaining and regulating normal body homeostasis of these vitamins.
+Because of that, and since variety of conditions affect intestinal absorption of these micro-nutrients (e.g., genetic defects in the transport systems involved, intestinal inflammation, chronic exposure to alcohol, certain entero-pathogens, certain medications, etc.), studies that aim at understanding the cellular/molecular aspects of vitamin transport are of significant physiological/patho-physiological/nutritional importance.

 1. Connor M, Blair JA and Said HM.
 Secondary isotopic effects in studies using radiolabeled folate tracers.
 Nature 287: 253 255, 1980.

 2. McCloud E, Ma TY, Grant KE, Mathis RK and Said HM.
 L Carnitin uptake by human intestinal epithelial cell line Caco 2: Mechansim and regulation.
 Gastroenterol 111: 1534 1540, 1996.